lee2sman/nosebook/_posts/2024-11-25-quilt-poems.md

 patiently   patiently   patiently   patiently   patiently   patiently   patiently   patiently
  ```

+I love the musical staccato rhythm when I say these poems aloud.

 In keeping with the annual *holiday* I made sure my software spits out enough quilt poems to get me to 50,000+ words.
 I have it render to a text file, and made a few runs, checking out the generated poems.
 I picked one of the outputs and opened it in LibreOffice.
 I created a cover and info pages as well as added my source code and then the poem output.

 I'm pretty happy with the rendered "book" and enjoyed reading it.
 I haven't read all of them, but I think it could make for a fine selection at a future poetry reading and/or WordHack event.